AshleyMoni/Lancer-Community-Edition/README.md

 For three editions, we've acted as the corrective arm of [the community's testing and feedback efforts](https://docs.google.com/document/d/11avjUcVQHkKYXbbPwcNj-u1SqPXkgYuzpbuZq77DByE/edit#heading=h.arx9tieu4lpc) - cleaning up typos and quick fixes, folding in official rulings and errata, and working with the devs to tweak the book's text for clarifications whenever necessary.

-And now, with the release of [Lancer 1.8](https://twitter.com/Lancer_RPG/status/1080595674847096832), we're expanding our mandate once again: while earlier releases of the CE had stuck to directly editing the source PDFs to create new ones, this repo represents the culmination of community efforts to make the game as accessible as possible through porting it to a WYSIWYM format.
+And now, with the release of the [Lancer Kickstarter](https://www.kickstarter.com/projects/massifpress/lancer), we're expanding our mandate once again: while earlier releases of the CE had stuck to directly editing the source PDFs to create new ones, this repo represents the culmination of community efforts to make the game as accessible as possible through porting it to a WYSIWYM format.

 Not only should this make collecting and incorporating feedback easier through the use of issue trackers and pull requests, we hope to directly support other ambitious fan projects by acting as a single source of truth that can compile the game's content into machine readable formats.